CIVIL3D Performance Improvement

 Base AutoCAD Settings (Apply First)

-These settings apply to AutoCAD core functionality and should be configured before making Civil 3D–specific changes.
+These settings apply to AutoCAD core functionality and should be configured before applying Civil 3D–specific optimizations.

 1) Disable DirectX 12